 First of all, there are tons of choices in New Jersey from local, state and national banks as well as credit unions.
 Don’t be hasty.
 The institution you choose to be the home of your brand’s financials is important.
 Do your homework and be sure to familiarize yourself with the basic perks and incentives to business banking.

 Once you decide it’s just a matter of a) syncing with your business accounting software, and b) keeping the account separate from any others so nothing gets mixed up.
 Here’s a quick breakdown article of Business Checking Accounts from some of the biggest banks to begin your research.

 What’s this about?
 Well, you don’t need to have one, but you should.
 This is an internal document that outlines not just basic operational rules, but all other financial/managerial duties as well which can include salary numbers, ownership percentages, profit sharing deals, etc. It’s critical!

 This document adds protection, structure, and has precedence where the default state-specific rules would take over if it wasn’t in place.
-To get started, consider this savvy Operating Agreement Tool which you can customize yourself.
+To get started, consider an online Operating Agreement Tool which you can customize yourself.

 Step 7 is where it really helps to work with a professional or buckle down and do the research yourself.
 Licenses, permits, and business taxes need to be taken care of.

 To get started bookmark the Newark district office of the Small Business Administration, the state’s Premier Business Services page, and the One-Stop Business Portal because they’re going to be go-to sources.
 If you need help, look into professional Business License Research packages that handle the legwork for you.